zadpaw/binder/README.md

 **Limitations**
 At present, Binder is limited to basic applications, primarily those located on the C drive.
 We plan to expand the application by adding new features to provide users with even greater convenience.

+# **Testing**

+I have done testing the application by its functionality and it works perfectly with some additional tweaks added by me.
+Tested stuff such as saving hotkeys, starting apps and the password and cleaning system.